Lecture Notes in Cosmology: Moments of the perturbed Boltzmann equation. The continuity and Euler equations for cold dark matter.

 \hrulefill

-\begin{ex} Find Eqs.~\eqref{deltaequationCDM} and \eqref{VequationCDM} in the synchronous gauge.
+\begin{ex} Transform Eqs.~\eqref{deltaequationCDM} and \eqref{VequationCDM} to the synchronous gauge.
 Show that one can exploit the residual gauge freedom in order to choose $V^{\rm syn}_{\rm c} = 0$.
 Therefore, in the synchronous gauge CDM is described by a single equation only. \end{ex}

 \hrulefill